Jason (cartoonist): Style

 Jason's work is usually drawn in a minimalist, clean style, influenced by Hergé's ligne claire.
 His protagonists are usually anthropomorphic animals and/or B-movie monsters.
-There is little or no talking, and very rarely any captions.

 Jason's comics frequently refer to other works.
 For example, Tell Me Something is inspired by Buster Keaton's movies, Frankenstein's Monster and related characters appear in You Can't Get There From Here, and fictionalized versions of Ernest Hemingway and other writers are the protagonists of The Left Bank Gang.